What Does a Business Coach Do?

 Over the years, there are certain tools that I’ve returned to again and again.
 They’re the ones I used to grow the last three businesses where I was Managing Director.
 At their heart are Verne Harnish’s ScalingUp 2.0 and Rockefeller Habits business coaching tool but I’m always evaluating new ones if I feel they plug a gap and add value to strategic planning.

 We pull in some tools from EOS, though I find this simple framework is more useful to business owners of smaller firms without leadership teams.
 Patrick Lencioni has created books and tools I love and we use the Five Dysfunctions of a Team framework with every client.
-I am also a certified Gallup business coach and have a further business coaching accreditation from Metronome United for their 3HAG methodology.
+I am also a certified Gallup business coach, and we are the first coaching business in the world to gain the Working Genius Certification –powered by Patrick Lencioni and The Table Group.

 If you’re based in the United kingdom come and see for yourself how these tools could impact you and your business.
 Attend the next Scaling Up Business Growth Workshop.